-Consider other heroes you are familiar with and discuss how their story conforms to Otto Rank’s Family Romance formula.
+Once you have finished the reading for week ten (textbook and slide presentation!), consider other heroes you are familiar with and discuss how their story conforms to Otto Rank’s Family Romance formula.
 You can use heroes from mythology, movies, comic books, religion, etc…. but do not use one of the examples from the slideshow!
 Come up with your own example.
 If you note instances in which your chosen hero does not conform to the Family Romance, make a note of that too!
 Remember, sometimes the role is reversed.
 For example, the hero is usually the child of distinguished parents but raised by humble foster parents or animals.
 However, Moses is a good case of the opposite- he was born of humble parents and raised by distinguished foster parents.
 Keep your eyes out for this sort of thing.
 To recap, you need to:

 1. Identify a hero (or heroine) not already covered in the slides

 2. Demonstrate how their story conforms to the Family Romance formula.